Guide: Your Optimal Free Prize Request in 2026

 • the proof of execution, photo, screenshot, link to the internal post

-• the date of thanks and the date for follow-up for a next edition
+• the date of thanks and the date for follow-up for the next edition

 Securing the Experience for Employees

-For participants, poor management is immediately noticeable.
+For participants, poor management is immediately visible.
 A good prize distributed under poor conditions creates more frustration than a modest prize clearly handed out.

 Check before dissemination: